caravl/grasshopper/README.md

 # Grasshopper

-Grasshopper is a dashboard displaying a user's account information, such as their current balance, a history of transactions, as well as features giving a user the ability to search or sort their transactions.
+Grasshopper is a dashboard displaying a user's account information, such as their current balance, a history of transactions, and offering features such as giving a user the ability to search or sort their transactions.

 ## Getting Started